vhscom/chicagoganghistory-helm/README.md

 You can read the descriptions of the other variables in `values-local.yaml.example` and of even more variables in `values.yaml`.

-##### Note about theme fallback
-If there is no theme available to activate in wp_content then the fallback theme will be used This is set by wordpress.site.theme_fallback from values.yaml

 ##### Note about the `ansibleVars`:

 All the variables under `ansibleVars` are used by the ansible playbook that is